 Although he remained king under Primo, Alfonso was largely irrelevant in the power structure and he became increasingly known for his playboy lifestyle, flitting to social gatherings at the “in” cities of Europe (Biarritz, San Sebastian etc.).
-Just fifteen months after Primo was forced into exile in January 1930, Alfonso followed suit, unable to survive the military shadow that haunted him.
+In April, 1931, just fifteen months after Primo was forced into exile, Alfonso followed suit, unable to survive the military shadow that haunted him.

 Barton, Simon A History of Spain 2nd. ed.
 Basingstoke, Hampshire 2009

 Carr, Raymond Spain 1808-1939 Oxford 1966